mgifford/drupal-security/src/server.rst

 use your existing HIDS infrastructure to alert you to these sorts of attacks.

 Crackers will often try to use a `brute force attack`_ to guess usernames and passwords.
-Using a service like

-`Fail2ban`_ can block IP addresses that are making an unreasonable number of login attempts.
+Using a service like `Fail2ban`_ that can block IP addresses that are making an unreasonable number of login attempts.
 This won't prevent distributed attacks, but could be used in conjunction with OSSEC.

 `Fail2ban is also an effective measure for flood control`_ and can stop most denial of service attacks.
 Drupal also has some built in flood control options,